pointel-com-br/www.pointel/public/pibook/Engenharia de Computadores e Redes - Servidores Web.md

 Gabarito: Letra A

-Item.
-6. (FCC/MPE-PE - 2018) Em uma instalação padrão do JBoss Application Server (AS) 7, o diretório que contém a página de boas-vindas do AS é o
+6. (FCC/MPE-PE - 2018) Em uma instalação padrão do JBoss Application Server (AS) 7, o diretório
+que contém a página de boas-vindas do AS é o

 A) standalone.